MkItReignn/Option-Pricer/README.md

 # Option-Pricer

-A console prompt program that utilises the Blak Scholes and Bachelier Model to price an option.
+A program that utilises the Blak Scholes and Bachelier Model to price an option.

 ## Features